coalton-lang/coalton/docs/reference.md

 #### `FOLDR` <sup><sub>[FUNCTION]</sub></sup><a name="FOLDR"></a>
 `∀ :A :B. ((:A → :B → :B) → :B → (LIST :A) → :B)`

 Right fold on lists.
-Is short circuiting but is not tail recursive.
+Is not tail recursive.

 ***